 Local communities are much more concerned about project activities and infrastructure facilities to be provided under this project.
 Communities focus were mainly concentrated on encroachment related issues, land acquisition, loss of agricultural land and agricultural land pollution due to staking of construction material on agricultural land.
 Majority of local peoples are expecting improvement of road infrastructure and construction of bridge along with flood management and irrigation modernization.
 Very negligible percentage of people are concern about environmental pollution during project implementation.
 All concerned govt. departments were very much active in their respective domain in terms of environmental pollution prevention and mitigation aspects.
 Stakeholder wise environmental and social issues and are tabulated below.

-SN Project Phases Social 1 Pre-Implementation 1.
+10000 tuble 75.
+Concerns / Opinion of Stakeholders SN Project Phases Social 1 Pre-Implementation 1.
 No land shall be acquired under the project;

 Table 73: Concerns / Opinion of Stakeholders